 UVB is the simplest form of Phototherapy; whereas UVA requires you to take a medication (called Psoralens) before each treatment session that is prescribed by your consultant.
 We refer to this treatment as PUVA.

-Your dermatologist will decide which is the best treatment for you.
+Your dermatologist will decide which the best treatment for you is.